History of Western Australia: Gold discoveries, 1885–1900

 as our revenue is growing up now, and the natives can scarcely be said to be increasing in numbers, we shall be paying a very undue proportion of our income as a colony for the purpose of supporting the Aboriginal native race.

+Section 70 was repealed by the Constitution Act 1889 Amendment Act 1894 (No. 2) (58 Vict.
+No. 37).

 Discoveries at Coolgardie (1892) and Paddy Hannan's discovery at Kalgoorlie (1893) sparked true gold fever.
 Coolgardie prospered particularly well, becoming the third largest town in the colony after Perth and Fremantle.

 Gold inspired a new wave of exploration, including David Carnegie who, in 1896, led an epic expedition that travelled through the deserts north of Coolgardie, through the Gibson and Great Sandy Deserts to Halls Creek in the Kimberley, before returning to Coolgardie.

 In the late 19th century there was talk of the gold-rich region around Kalgoorlie seceding from Western Australia, as a colony or state called Auralia.
 This campaign coincided with the reluctance in Perth regarding Western Australia taking part in Australian Federation.
 Talk of miners' separation and them taking their wealth elsewhere was seen as a threat to the stability of the colony.

-In 1899, Forrest succeeded unilaterally passing the Constitution Amendment Act, taking control of Aboriginal Affairs without approval of the British House of Commons.
-Many Aboriginal people argue that the 1899 amendment was an illegal usurpation of British government power and one percent of accumulated Government revenues should be set aside for Aboriginal welfare, as intended.
+In 1899, Forrest succeeded unilaterally passing the Constitution Acts Amendment Act 1899 (63 Vict.
+No. 19), taking control of Aboriginal Affairs without approval of the British House of Commons.
+Many Aboriginal people argue that the 1899 amendment was an illegal usurpation of British government power and one percent of accumulated government revenues should be set aside for Aboriginal welfare, as intended.